iccaving/icccsite/content/tour/yorkshire-2015-12-29.md

 ##Wednesday 30th

-{{2015-12-30-King-Pot}}

-### King Pot: Jarv, Will Scott, Kenneth Tan, William French
+### King Pot: {{ DATE=2015-12-30; CAVE=King Pot; }}

 I was curious to see if a fresher who had never done SRT before would survive King Pot.
 Apparently, it is possible. i saw Will a few hours later, and he didn't seem that traumatised.

 #### Jack